yhsure/blog/content/thoughts/terminal.md

 ### Creating a PTY

 - The terminal emulator asks the kernel to open a PTY
-- The kernel returns the PTY as a file descriptor.
+- The kernel returns the PTY as a [[thoughts/file descriptor|file descriptor]].
 This is the 'leader' which is intended for the terminal to interface with (read and write data)
 - It also creates a 'follower' PTY which is used by the shell and other processes in the session
 - The terminal emulator then spawns the shell which reads and writes from the follower PTY (the shell's `stdin`, `stderr`, and `stdout`) is set to the follower PTY